 All boat occupants must comply with Maritime Safety Victoria boating safety requirements, including wearing any required lifejackets.
 For detailed information, visit Transport Safety Victoria.

-Be responsible
+Be responsible and REDUCE wounding

 The GMA promotes responsibility and sustainability in game hunting in Victoria.
 To be a responsible hunter and to reduce the risk of wounding game ducks, all hunters should: